kalbfuss/pyframe/FRAME.md

 ## Radxa Zero ##

-While Pyframe in principle runs on any computer with Python 3 and the necessary libraries and packages installed, we typically want to run it on a single-board computer (SBC) that is strong enough to process photo files and play videos on-the-fly.
+While Pyframe in principle runs on any computer with *Python 3* and the necessary libraries and packages installed, we typically want to run it on a single-board computer (SBC) that is strong enough to process photo files and play videos on-the-fly.

 An ARM-based SBC, which is fit for the task, is the [Radxa Zero](https://wiki.radxa.com/Zero).
 It comes with a quad-core ARM Cortex-A53 CPU, 4 GB of RAM, and up to 128 GB eMMC.
 It further supports OpenGL ES 3.2 and is equipped with an onboard Wifi chip.
 Still, it is not bigger than a Raspberry Pi Zero and thus well suited for integration into a digital photo frame.

+In principle, the Radxa Zero also provides a video processing unit for hardware accelerated decoding.
+However, I was not able to make use of hardware acceleration due to missing/incomplete driver support (see [known limitations](#Known limitations)).
+Luckily, the CPU is strong enough to achieve software decoding and scaling with reasonable frame rates for full HD videos.

 ### Linux installation and basic configuration ###

-Install focal Armbian image with XFCE desktop to SD card Boot Radxa zero from SD card
-Set root password and create new user account
-Open shell and start Armbian configuration tool
+This section provides a rough overview of required steps to prepare the Radxa Zero for installation of Pyframe.

+Firstly, we install the latest supported version of Ubuntu-based Armbian, which can be downloaded from the supplier's [download page](https://github.com/radxa-build/radxa-zero/releases/tag/20220801-0213).
+This should be Armbian Focal (22.08) with the XFCE desktop environment pre-installed.

+The installation procedure is described in the corresponding section of the supplier's [Wiki](https://wiki.radxa.com/Zero/install).
+In my case, directly flashing the eMMC memory failed, but I had to boot from an SD card first and transfer the image to internal eMMC storage using the "armbian-config" tool later (see below).

+After the first (and hopefully successful) boot, we change the root password and create a first user.
+We login with that user, open a shell and start the Armbian configuration tool:

 ```
-$ sudo armbian-configure
+$ sudo armbian-config
 ```

-Adjust the following configuration settings
+In the tool, we adjust the following configuration settings as required:

 * Language and locale
 * Keyboard layout
 * Host name
 * WLAN
+* SSH login
 * Auto-login

-Install Armbian to eMMC using respective function in the System sub-menu.
-Switch off, remove SD card and restart
+Finally, we install Armbian to eMMC using the respective function in the System sub-menu.
+Afterwards we switch the computer off, remove the SD card and power the computer on again.

-Update all packages on the device
+We login with the previously created user and upgrade all pre-installed packages on the device:

 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 ```

-Keep old configuration files if asked (default setting) Reboot the device
+Keep old configuration files if asked (default setting).
+Afterwards you will likely have to reboot the device, again.
+After the next boot we install the uncomplicated firewall (optional, but recommended) and allow for SSH access:

-Install ufw, allow SSH and enable ufw

 ```
 $ sudo apt install ufw